multi-learn/summit/docs/source/tutorials/example1.rst

 The result structure can be startling at first, but, as the platform provides a lot of information, it has to be organized.

-The results are stored in ``multiview_platform/examples/results/example_1/``.
+The results are stored in :base_source:`a directory <multiview_platform/examples/results/example_1/>`.
 Here, you will find a directory with the name of the database used for the benchmark, here : ``summit_doc/``
 Finally, a directory with the date and time of the beginning of the experiment.
 Let's say you started the benchmark on the 25th of December 1560, at 03:42 PM, the directory's name should be ``started_1560_12_25-15_42/``.

 From here the result directory has the structure that follows  :